-The Environment infrastructure network includes natural areas allocated as conservation reserves, environmental visitor education facilities, waterways, wetlands, various constructed lakes systems, fire and recreation trails and associate supporting infrastructure.
-The service comprises of natural assets complimented by a range of constructed assets including boardwalks, paths, shelters, barbecues, shade structures and amenities.
+The Environmental infrastructure network includes natural areas allocated as conservation reserves, environmental visitor education facilities, waterways, wetlands, various constructed lakes systems, fire and recreation trails and associate supporting infrastructure.
+The service comprises of the management of natural assets complimented by a range of constructed assets including boardwalks, paths, shelters, barbecues, shade structures, interpretative displays and amenities.
 There are also a number of smaller assets that are not included in this Plan such as bollards, garden edging, landscaping, signage, furniture and taps and the like.